 Candidates should be notified in writing by the department chair that the tenure review will be conducted with information about timing and the materials required from the candidate for the review.

 Both scholarship and teaching are important factors in evaluation for tenure at Stanford because the School and University are dedicated to outstanding achievement in both.
 Scholarly distinction is especially important for tenure because it sustains both the University's research mission and its distinctive type of teaching, which draws its strength from the teacher's continuing involvement in scholarly research at the frontiers of a field.
-The purpose of the tenure evaluation is to form, on the basis of the record to date, appraisals of the candidate's standing and potential in his or her scholarly field, broadly defined, and the candidate's quality as a teacher.
+While non-tenured term appointments are (in general) made with the clear possibility of reappointment and/or promotion, there is no entitlement to reappointment or promotion at the end of the term, and such action is by no means automatic.
+Instead, decisions about reappointment and promotion are, like decisions on initial appointment, subject to the exercise of professional and scholarly judgment and discretion by the University's departmental faculty and academic leadership.

-The second criterion for tenure is a record of high quality teaching that clearly reveals that the candidate is capable of sustaining a first-rate teaching program during his or her career at Stanford.
+Teaching is an important component of professorial appointments at Stanford, and the University is dedicated to outstanding achievement in this area.
+The teaching record must clearly reveal that the candidate is capable of sustaining a first-rate teaching program during his or her career at Stanford.
 Teaching is broadly defined to include the classroom or laboratory, advising, mentoring, program building, and curricular innovation.
 The teaching record should include undergraduate, graduate, and, if appropriate, postdoctoral instruction, of all types.
+Factors considered in assessing teaching performance or promise include (but are not limited to) the following: knowledge of the material; clarity of exposition; positive style of interaction with students; availability; professionalism, institutional compliance and ethics; effective communication skills; helpfulness in learning; and ability to stimulate further education.
 To the extent that teaching achievement is based on work that extends beyond the classroom, such as writing a textbook, there should be evidence about the national impact of this work and recognition.

 In judging candidates for tenure whose work involves creative writing, dramatic or musical composition or performance, works of art, and the equivalent, special criteria must be defined and applied.
 The comparison group, for example, should be artists, musicians, and writers who work in universities, conservatories, or institutes, and have obligations of faculty membership in addition to their artistic activities.
 As a rule of thumb, the candidate's creative products must have gained a critical recognition equivalent to what Stanford expects of scholarship by tenurable faculty in other humanities disciplines.
 In general, the judgment of teaching quality for these fine arts faculty can follow normal procedures applicable to all faculty.